tomhendra/courses/19-testing-javascript/README.md

 ### 5.2.
 Compile Modules with Babel in Jest Tests

+Jest automatically loads and applies our babel configuration.
+However, because our project takes advantage of tree shaking with Webpack, our Babel configuration disables compiling modules.
+For Jest to work on our code, we need to make sure that our Babel configuration compiles modules during our tests.
+We’ll use the `NODE_ENV` environment variable to generate the proper configuration.

 - To test something more meaningful we can look at the [utils.js](19-testing-javascript/04-configure-jest/src/shared/utils.js) file which contains the `getFormattedValue` function.
 - We can create a `__test__` directory nearby containing a `utils.js` file to match what we want to test.
 - But the test will fail with `SyntaxError: Cannot use import statement outside a module`.